List of accolades received by Black Swan

 Black Swan is a 2010 independent psychological horror film directed by Darren Aronofsky.
 It premiered as the opening film for the 67th Venice International Film Festival.
 The film had a limited release in selected cities in North America on December 3 and took in a total of about $415,800 on its opening day.
 After Black Swan's opening weekend it grossed over $1.4 million, averaging around $80,200 per theater, the second highest per location for the opening weekend of 2010.
 When Black Swan finished its worldwide theatrical run, it had achieved blockbuster status with ticket revenue amounting to more than $325 million.
-Critics appreciated the film, with review aggregator website Rotten Tomatoes reporting an approval rating of 88 percent and placed it among their lists for the year's best films.
+Critics appreciated the film, with review aggregator website Rotten Tomatoes reporting an approval rating of 85 percent and placed it among their lists for the year's best films.

 Black Swan has received honors in categories ranging mostly from recognition of the film itself, to its cinematography, direction and editing, to the cast's performance, particularly Natalie Portman's portrayal of the film's protagonist, ballerina Nina Sayers.
-The film was submitted for consideration for the Best Film Golden Lion at Venice's International Film Festival, but lost to Sofia Coppola's Somewhere.
+The film was submitted for consideration for the Golden Lion at Venice's International Film Festival, but lost to Sofia Coppola's Somewhere.
 Mila Kunis was later given the Emerging Performer award for her portrayal of Nina's rival Lily, at the same ceremony.
 Darren Arnonofsky also earned a nomination from the Directors Guild of America for Outstanding Achievement in Feature Film.
 He was also named Best Director by the San Diego Film Critics Society and San Francisco Film Critics Circle Awards.
 The Visual Effects Society and Cinema Audio Society Awards each gave the film a single nomination, while Amy Westcott won for her work on Black Swan's contemporary costumes from the Costume Designers Guild.